 A. Bruce Crawley

-A. Bruce Crawley, APR, is CEO and principal owner of Millennium 3 Management, Inc. (M3M).
+A. Bruce Crawley is president and principal owner of Millennium 3 Management, Inc. (M3M), a full-service marketing and communications firm, and a consultant to corporate and institutional clients.
 Prior to establishing M3M in 2006, Crawley served as president of Crawley Haskins Sloan PR & Advertising, which he founded in 1989.
 Prior to that, Crawley was employed at First Pennsylvania Bank, where he was senior vice president and director of public and investor relations.
-He also served for three years as the Bank's advertising director.
+He also served for three years as the Bank's vice president and advertising director.
 An accredited member of the Public Relations Society of America (PRSA), Crawley is also a past president of the National Association of Urban Bankers (Urban Financial Services Coalition).

-Active for years in the Philadelphia hospitality industry, Crawley is a member of the executive committee of the Philadelphia Convention and Visitors Bureau (PHLCVB), and served for five years as chairman of the organization’s board.
-He was also a co-founder of the Convention Bureau's Multicultural Affairs Congress and a founding member of the Greater Philadelphia Tourism Marketing Corporation (Visit Philadelphia).
-In 1993, Crawley founded Philadelphia's African-American Chamber of Commerce and served as that organization's chairman for 13 years.
+Active for years in the Philadelphia hospitality industry, Crawley is a member of the board of directors of the Philadelphia Convention and Visitors Bureau (PHLCVB), and served for five years as chairman of that organization’s board.
+He was also a co-founder of the Convention Bureau's Multicultural Affairs Congress and a founding member of the board of the Greater Philadelphia Tourism Marketing Corporation (Visit Philadelphia).
+In 1993, Crawley founded Philadelphia's African American Chamber of Commerce and served as that organization's chairman for 13 years.

 Politically active, Crawley has served as a campaign manager and a communications consultant for numerous state and local elected officials, and served as primary communications consultant to John F. Street, beginning immediately prior to his election as Philadelphia City Council president, through his two mayoral elections, and through his first term as mayor.